 Ingredients Needed

-- Chicken breasts: 4 (about 6 ounces each)
+- Chicken breasts: 4 pieces (about 6 ounces each)

-- Marsala wine: 1 cup (dry or sweet based on preference)
+- Marsala wine: 1 cup (dry or sweet whatever you like)

 - Mushrooms: 8 ounces (cremini or button, sliced)